frePPLe/frepple/doc/user-guide/examples/calendar/calendar-working-hours.rst

 Use the field *resource.location* to represent the off-shift hours on the resources.

-When resources or operations with different working hours exist within the same location, you can use the *operation.avaialble* or *resource.location* fields to define the working hours on a more detailed level.
+When resources or operations with different working hours exist within the same location, you can use the *operation.avaiable* or *resource.location* fields to define the working hours on a more detailed level.

 It is fine to leave theses fields empty, which indicates 24 by 7 availability.